 See how one garden, full of challenges, becomes a series of low-maintenance, party-ready rooms

-It’s all about working with you have.
+When it comes to backyard landscaping, it’s all about working with you have.
 Mullins, of Growsgreen Landscape Design, mixed old brick with new, added horizontal fencing and a patch of grass, and used a muted planting palette to create an updated entertainer’s garden.
 She started by implementing a series of slight grade changes.
 The decision was both functional (it saves hauling tons of dirt) and design oriented (visitors feel that they’re stepping into a series of rooms).
 An existing canopy of a pepper tree and a palm were somewhat overwhelming, so Mullins strung cafe lights to create a lower, more intimate ceiling—much more inviting to visitors.

 Design: Beth Mullins, Growsgreen Landscape Design (growsgreen.com), San Francisco